marinapapa/swaRmverse/README.md

 [`swaRmverse`](https://github.com/marinapapa/swaRmverse) is a work in progress, functions are likely to change as the package gets developed.

+## Publication

+Further information on the functionality of the package, along with some use cases, will be soon available in our accompanying publication:
+_Papadopoulou M, Garnier S, King AJ. swaRmverse: an R package for the comparative analysis of collective motion.
+In prep._

 ### Acknowledgements
 The development of this package was supported by the [2G-SWARM](https://www.shoalgroup.org/2g-swarm) ONR grant awarded to Dr. Andrew J. King at Swansea University (UK).